pinobatch/pently/docs/bytecode.md

 The depth of vibrato can be set from off (`VIBRATO,0`) to subtle (`VIBRATO,1`) through very strong (`VIBRATO,4`).

+The volume of an instrument's attack and sustain phases can be scaled by channel volume, from 25% (`CHVOLUME,1`) to full (`CHVOLUME,4`;
+default).
+Drums are unaffected.

 A pattern spanning more than two octaves needs to use the transpose command, which changes the pitch of the rest of a pattern by a given number of semitones.
 For example, `TRANSPOSE,5` moves the rest of